New South Wales Government Architect: Charles Weatherburn (1974–1978)

 Charles Weatherburn's career with the Government Architects Branch spanned almost 40 years.
 He joined the Department of Public Works in 1938 as an architect and up until the outbreak of World War II was involved in hospital design.
-Four years in the army was followed by service in Narrabi, three years as District Architect in Cootamundra, eight years as Architect-in-Charge of the drawing office, Research Architect, executive assistant to the Government Architect, Assistant Government Architect, and finally Government Architect in 1974.
+Four years in the army was followed by service in Narrabri, three years as District Architect in Cootamundra, eight years as Architect-in-Charge of the drawing office, Research Architect, executive assistant to the Government Architect, Assistant Government Architect, and finally Government Architect in 1974.

 Charles Weatherburn had a close involvement with the Opera House, and contributed to the successful completion of the project.
 Other major projects he was associated with include the Institute of Technology, Goodsell Building, Mckell Building at Rawson Place, Parliament House, Westmead Hospital and an ever-increasing and highly sophisticated schools and building program.

 Ian Thomson (1978–1988)

 John Whyte (Ian) Thomson, born in Lancashire in 1928, moved to Sydney in 1960 and joined the Government Architects Branch of the Public Works Department in the same year.
 From 1960 to 1965 he assisted in the design and documentation of the Fisher Library at the University of Sydney.

 In 1978 when Ian Thomson became Government Architect, he ushered in a period of unparalleled growth and building activity, which culminated in the completion of many projects for the 1988 Bicentennial Celebrations.
-Work completed during this period includes: the Powerhouse Museum, Ballina Police Station, new Parliament House Sydney, the Western Plains Zoo, the Gardens Restaurant in the Royal Botanic Gardens, the Federation Pavilion at Centennial Park, the redesign of the foreshore areas at Circular Quay, the Macquarie Street upgrade, and a wide variety of conservation and heritage work.
+Work completed during this period includes: the Powerhouse Museum, Riverside Theatres Parramatta, Ballina Police Station, new Parliament House Sydney, the Western Plains Zoo, the Gardens Restaurant in the Royal Botanic Gardens, the Federation Pavilion at Centennial Park, the redesign of the foreshore areas at Circular Quay, the Macquarie Street upgrade, and a wide variety of conservation and heritage work.

 In 1987 the Government Architects Branch, first named in 1890, was renamed the Architectural Division of the Public Works Department.
 Ian Thomson retired as a Government Architect in 1988.